Laila Edwards: Collegiate

 Edwards began her collegiate career for Wisconsin during the 2022–23 season.
 During her freshman year, she recorded 13 goals and 14 assists in 41 games.
-Following the season she was named to the WCHA All-Rookie Team.
+Following the season, she was named to the WCHA All-Rookie Team.
 During the 2023 NCAA Division I women's ice hockey tournament, she recorded four goals and one assist to help Wisconsin win their seventh national championship.
 She was subsequently named to the NCAA All-Tournament team.

 During the 2023–24 season, in her sophomore year, she recorded 21 goals and 35 assists in 41 games.
-Following the season she was named to the All-WCHA Third Team.
+Following the season, she was named to the All-WCHA Third Team.
 On May 29, 2024, she was named the recipient of the USA Hockey Bob Allen Women's Player of the Year Award.

 On September 18, 2024, she was named an alternate captain for the 2024–25 season.
-In her junior year, she recorded 35 and 36 assists in 41 games.
-She led the nation with 35 goals.
-Her 35 goals were the most by a Badgers player since Brianna Decker recorded 37 goals during the 2011–12 season.
+In her junior year, she recorded 35 goals and 36 assists in 41 games.
+Her 35 goals led the nation and were the most by a Badgers player since Brianna Decker recorded 37 goals during the 2011–12 season.
 Following the season she was named to the All-WCHA First Team and a top-three finalist for the Patty Kazmaier Award.
 During the semifinals of the 2025 NCAA Division I women's ice hockey tournament, she recorded a hat-trick to help Wisconsin advance to the national championship game for the third consecutive season.

+Professional

+On June 17, 2026, Edwards was selected fourth overall in the 2026 PWHL Draft, to PWHL San Jose, making her the first entry drafted player in franchise history and the highest-selected black woman in Professional Women’s Hockey League history.

 International play

+Junior

 Edwards represented the United States at the 2022 IIHF World Women's U18 Championship where she was an alternate captain.
 She led the team in scoring, with four goals and four assists in five games and won a silver medal.
 Following the tournament she was named the tournament's most valuable player, best forward and named to the All-Tournament team.

+Senior

-In November 2023, she was named to the United States women's national ice hockey team for the November Rivalry Series against Canada.
-She was the first black woman to play for the U.S. women's senior national team.
+In November 2023, Edwards was named to the United States women's national ice hockey team for the November Rivalry Series against Canada.
+She was the first Black woman to play for the U.S. women's senior national team.